-When a school or training class is authorized in advance by the supervisor, including required training for a CPR card, and is attended during regularly scheduled work hours, the employee will be compensated at his/her regular rate of pay.
+When a school or training class is authorized in advance by the supervisor or Department Head, including required training for a CPR card, and is attended during regularly scheduled work hours, the employee will be compensated at his/her regular rate of pay.

-Time spent in County required training classes shall be treated as time worked for overtime purposes.
+Time spent in County required training classes, outside of an employee's normal schedule, shall be treated as time worked for overtime purposes.
+Employer and employee may mutually agree to flex time for the purposes of training classes.